-The YHA will require the participant to submit evidence of the household member's current participation in or successful completion of a supervised drug
+The YHA will require the participant to submit evidence of the household member's current participation in or successful completion of a supervised drug or alcohol rehabilitation program, or evidence of otherwise having been rehabilitated successfully.

 In the case of program abuse, the dollar amount of the overpaid assistance and whether or not a false certification was signed by the family.